Busch Gardens Williamsburg: Banbury Cross (England)

 Banbury Cross is fashioned after old England, with phone booths and classic Tudor English architecture.
 Guest Services windows are located next to the turnstiles of the main entrance gate.
 A simulacrum of the famous Elizabeth Tower (known colloquially as Big Ben) is the central element of this area.
 Banbury Cross also includes The Squire's Grill, serving breakfast and lunch, as well as a funnel cake shop, ice cream shop and candy store.
 The Globe Theatre, a double-sized replica of William Shakespeare's Globe Theatre, is the most prominent attraction in the hamlet.
-In 2014, the theatre was renovated to once again hold live performances.
-For many years preceding 2014, the Globe Theatre's entertainment lineup consisted of 4-D films, including Haunts of the Old Country, Pirates 4-D and R.L.
-Stine's Haunted Lighthouse.
-Prior to the 4-D films, the theater hosted a variety of live shows including Mark Wilson's World's Greatest Illusions, America on Ice, Hot Ice, Celebrate America and the People's Choice.
-It currently features an American music show, “American Jukebox: Summer Remix”, showcasing American hits through the decades.